what is the difference between light and dark fruit cake

 The largest fruitcake maker in the world is Collin Street Bakery in Corsicana, Texas (www.collinstreet.com).
 What began as a small-town hotel restaurant and bakery has turned into a business selling more than 1 million fruitcakes a year.
 John Ringling, of circus fame, stayed at the hotel every year when the circus performed in Corsicana and insisted that the cakes be sent to family and friends around the world, thus starting the mail-order business.
 In the mid-1940s, Lee McNutt bought the business upon the death of the owners and began to concentrate on the fruitcakes, which are made using an original recipe from Wiesbaden, Germany.

-These days, Collin Street bakes a whole range of bakery goods all year round, but from October to December, the staff grows from sixty to seven hundred, making thirty thousand fruitcakes every day.
-The company grows its papayas and pineapples on a 3,000-acre organic farm in Costa Rica to guarantee supply and quality.
-Raisins come from California, and cherries are imported from Oregon and Washington.
-Collin Street has constructed the largest pecan sheller in the world to handle its own nuts.
+These days, Collin Street bakes a full line of bakery products through the year, but between October and December, the staff increases from 60 to 700, producing 30,000 fruitcakes a day.
+To ensure quality and supply, the company owns a 3,000-acre organic farm in Costa Rica, where its pineapples and papayas are grown.
+Cherries are imported from Oregon and Washington and raisins from California, and Collin Street has built the worlds largest pecan sheller to process its own nuts.

 Jim Murphy of Austins own Sweetish Hill Bakery (www.sweetishhill.com) is a true devotee of the fruitcake and takes extraordinary steps to bake his version.
 “I grew up watching my grandmother and mom make fruitcakes.
 I love the process of making them: the candying process with the different fruits, all of the different steps involved.
 Sweetish Hill has always made fruitcake for the holidays, and over the years, weve really tried to improve it every season.